top of page

 • 3 min read

-At Foundation IT, sustainability isn’t something we talk about, it’s something we do.
-Our joint ownership of 79 acres at Low Wood, Smelthouses, shared with conservation experts Make It Wild, represents one of the most meaningful commitments we’ve ever made to protecting and restoring the natural world.
+At Foundation IT, sustainability isn’t just a topic for discussion; it’s a commitment we actively uphold.
+Our joint ownership of 79 acres at Low Wood, Smelthouses, shared with conservation experts Make It Wild, represents one of our most significant pledges to protect and restore the natural world.

-This re‑wilding project forms a core part of our long‑term vision: using our success in sustainable IT to give back to nature, rebuild ecosystems, and inspire others to take climate‑positive action.
+This rewilding project is central to our long-term vision.
+We aim to use our success in sustainable IT to give back to nature, rebuild ecosystems, and inspire others to take climate-positive action.

 A view across some of the 79 acres of land at Smelthouses (September 2025)